mustdiechik/novalid-yaml-fmt/README.md

 # novalid-yaml-fmt

-Make pretty format for yaml like files
+Makes pretty format for yaml like files.
+This script does not check syntasis and validation.

+It only analyzes the leftside indents and edits them.

 ## Example